Exploring baroque land at BIT, a celebration of culture, food and wine and collaboration

 In the vibrant atmosphere of BIT in Milan, everyone’s attention was captured by a special space, a moment of great interest dedicated to the Baroque Land.
 With the presentation of the special appendix “Enjoy Barocco,” edited by the Gambero Rosso with the support of GAL Terra Barocca, participants embarked on an exciting journey among historical and culinary treasures.
 The scenery, masterfully set up in the Sicilian Region Pavilion, provided an evocative backdrop to explore the scenic beauty and culinary richness of the Baroque Land.
 Between LED walls and reflective surfaces, food and wine took center stage, highlighting not only authentic flavors, but also the deep history and cultural identity of this unique land.

-But what makes this Destination so unique and fascinating?
+But what makes this destination so unique and fascinating?

 The Baroque Land is a world unto itself, a concentration of beauty and history manifested through imposing monuments, ornate facades, sumptuous palaces, and magnificently decorated churches.
 It is a journey into the heart of Sicilian Baroque, an architectural and artistic style that has shaped landscapes and communities, transforming every corner into a living work of art.